sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 deformation quantization can roughly be viewed as the datum of an $$S^1$$-action along with a cyclotomic structure.
 Applications to the deformation theory of schemes are discussed.

+* Loop groups and intertwining of positive-energy representations (2021).
+Last
+  update: September 2021.
+Chapter 22 of <a href="https://arxiv.org/abs/2109.12250">this book</a>.<br>
+A brief introduction to representations of loop groups; in particular, focusing on a theorem of Pressley-Segal stating that any positive-energy representation of LG extends to a projective intertwining action of Diff^+(S^1).

 * <a href="/files/ehp.pdf">On the James and Hilton-Milnor Splittings, and the metastable EHP sequence (2019)</a>, joint with <a